dotnet/arcade/Documentation/MigrationPlan/MyGetFeeds.md

 ## Summary
 Now that Azure DevOps has feature parity with MyGet (namely public feeds), and we've already taken our primary dependency on Azure DevOps feeds, it's time to completely discontinue our use of MyGet.

+## Scope and Impact
+- We will be shutting down dotnet.myget.org

 ## Plan Overview
 1. Broadly socialize this plan with product teams to both set expectations, and catch any gaps.  (end of Jan 2020)
 2. Make all MyGet feeds read-only (first part of Feb)